NLESC-JCER/QUICKLB/docs/examples.rst

 In this example we will create a reaction diffusion simulation which uses a loadbalancer for the chemistry calculation part (which is local), and a normal non-loadbalanced process for the diffusion process.
-To unbalance the chemistry process we will solve it at each timestep as a pair of stiff ode's

 The easies and quickest way to get started is with the Loadbalancer object.